 We believe in the power of having a growth mind-set.
 People who see challenges as learning opportunities – and not something to be avoided – are inherently more successful.
 That’s why we reward hard work and dedication over ‘intelligence’.
 Adopting a growth mind-set can be hard for some students, so we place a huge amount of importance on helping them develop four key skills, which we call the Four Rs:

-Listening to others and understanding what they are saying, seeing things form others’ perspectives, adding to the team.
+Listening to others and understanding what they are saying, seeing things from others’ perspectives, adding to the team.

 Reviewing learning, revising and applying, understanding how to use experience.

-Managing distractions, focusing learning, preserving even when learning becomes complex and difficult.
+Managing distractions, focusing learning, persevering even when learning becomes complex and difficult.

 Capitalising on the resources available to me and problem solving using creative, rational and logical thought.